Email Schema: 6 Things You Need To Know Plus Some Conspiracy Theory

 I’d call it a light email day when I have 54 unread emails in my inbox.

 How does this affect you?
-Well, if you’re National Geographic it means I’m probably never going to get around to renewing my subscription for next month, and if you’re my uncle it means that your RSVP to my niece’s quinceañera just got lost in the cyber shuffle.
+Well, if you’re National Geographic then it means I’m probably never going to get around to renewing my subscription for next month, and if you’re my uncle, then it means that your RSVP to my niece’s quinceañera just got lost in the cyber shuffle.

 I imagine someone at Google had this same problem, because last month Google announced Schema-powered “quick action buttons” that allow you to RSVP to events, review products and services, and take action on a CTA without having to navigate away from Gmail.
 In fact, you don’t even have to open the email — the one-click button is rendered right in the subject-line view.